bytecrusher/MaritimeDataServer/README.md

 # Intro
-**Maritime Data Server** is the central data server for the Maritime Data.
+**Maritime Data Server** is the central data server for Maritime Data.
-It stores the data that come from MDC in a database and give the user a gui to show the data and do some configurations.
+It stores the data that come from **MDC** in a database and gives the user a GUI to show the data and do some configurations.

 The initial idea was, to have a possibility to be able to see some Maritime data (temperature, battery voltages) while you are not on the boat.